strimzi/proposals/076-decouple-ca-management-from-end-entity-certificate-management.md

 ### Existing Kubernetes Secret and Pod Annotations

+Strimzi uses both the notion of a "generation" and hashes when keeping track of certificates.

+A generation is associated with a specific certificate or private key for either the Cluster or Clients CA.
+If Strimzi is managing the CA, it increments the generation each time the certificate or private key is renewed or replaced.
+If the user is managing the CA, they are responsible for incrementing the generation.
+The generations are then used during the reconcile loop to track the state of trust (as described in the example flows below).

 Strimzi uses the following annotations on Kubernetes Secrets:
 * strimzi.io/ca-cert-generation to indicate the generation of the Cluster CA or Client CA certificate in the Kubernetes Secret
 * strimzi.io/ca-key-generation to indicate the generation of the Cluster CA or Client CA private key in the Kubernetes Secret